Open Access Publishing

 How do I get permission to use third party material in my e-thesis?

 To seek permission to include third party material you need to contact the rights holder.
 This may be the author of a work, a publisher, an illustrator etc. In the case of material from books and journals you should contact the publisher in the first instance.
 Many publishers give details on their web site of how to seek permission and who to contact.
 Look for information on rights/permissions/copyright clearance.
 If the publisher does not hold the rights to the work they should forward your enquiry to whoever does.
 Once you have established who to contact you can use the sample permission seeking template to form the basis of a letter or e-mail to the rights holder asking permission to include the material in the electronic version of your thesis.
 If the rights holder does not reply immediately you may choose to contact them again.
 However, do not deem a lack of response as consent to use the material.
-A template for permission request letter is available here.
+A template permissions request letter is provided below.

 What do I do if permission is granted?

 If a copyright holder indicates that permission has been granted you should indicate this at the appropriate point in your thesis, e.g. 'Permission to reproduce this ... has been granted by...'.
 You should keep a copy of any letters or e-mails you received from rights holders.

 What do I do if permission is not granted?